-A copy of the Tribal gaming operation annual audit will be made available for review, upon request, to:
+A copy of the Tribal gaming operation annual audit will be made available for review, upon request by any tribal member to:

 The Business Committee of the Fort Independence Indian Community of the Paiute Indians of Fort Independence, California P.O.
-Box 67 Independence, CA 93526
+Box 67 Independence, CA 93526 perform background investigations on such key employees and primary management officials according to requirements at least as stringent as 25 C.F.R.
+Parts 556 and 558.